jes/pngcam/README.md

             Set the clearance to leave around the part in mm.
 Intended so that you can come back again with a finish pass to clean up the part.
             Default: 0

+        --rapid-clearance MM
+            Set the Z clearance to leave above the part during rapid moves.
+            Default: 5

         --route horizontal|vertical|both
             Set whether the tool will move in horizontal lines, vertical lines, or first horizontal followed by vertical.
             Default: both